GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

 * Cable 3: From the dimmer neutral line In - with the black splitter with the male into the connector taken out of the pump (right connector) and female into the (right) remaining connection on the pump itself.

+> [!Warning]
-!>**Triple check your dimmer board on what is marked as IN and OUT.
-100% need to make sure they are connected properly.**
+> Triple check your dimmer board on what is marked as IN and OUT.
+You need to make sure they are connected properly. **IF YOU DO NOT YOU WILL DESTROY THIS COMPONENT.**

 ![image](https://user-images.githubusercontent.com/53577819/155005284-b22a6652-87b0-42db-9d35-5d2bc8b9247e.jpg ':size=350')